 The American Psychological Association Science Directorate answers hundreds of calls and emails each year from persons trying to locate the right test or find more information about psychological tests.
 APA neither sells nor endorses testing instruments, but it does provide guidance in using available resources to find psychological tests.
 Answers to frequently asked questions are provided here.

 The Scholars' Lab provides access to the University's collection of electronic statistical and social science data.
 The majority of resources are available on-line, but due to server space restrictions and/or licensing requirements, some electronic data are available only on CDs or DVDs.
 Regardless of format, all of our resources are classified in the system below, and those items available only to the U.Va. community are noted as such.
 If you cannot find what you are looking for, visit us in Alderman or contact us, and we will try to locate the data you need.
 The Scholar's Lab also has software such as SPSS installed on computers in the center and staff can provide assistance.

-The U.Va.
-Library's Education Services, located in the Curry Library Innovation Commons, also maintains a list of available data sets.
+The Curry Library Innovation Commons, also maintains a list of available data sets.

 The books listed below provide descriptive information about various test and how they may be obtained.
 In some cases, the actual assessment materials may be provided.
 The books are primarily located in the Ivy Stacks storage library.
 Books located in Ivy Stacks must be requested through Interlibrary Services by clicking on the "Request Item from Ivy" link in the VIRGO record.

 The locations for books not in Ivy are provided and the books are shelved by call number unless otherwise noted.